TestAnything/Specification/tap-version-14-specification.md

 pragma +bail

 # tell the parser to execute in strict mode, treating any invalid TAP
-# as a test failure.
+# line as a test failure.
 pragma +strict

 # turn off a feature we don't want to be active right now